503.535.3800 info@outsidein.org

 Joe chapman

-Director of Talent Acquisition and Organizational Development, Care Oregon
+Director of Talent and Culture, Care Oregon

 Joe Chapman is a mission driven leader committed to fostering trust and creativity for an inclusive, innovative, and effective community of service.
-Joe brings over a decade of experience in nonprofit leadership, human resources, and equity & inclusion to the OI team and has primary professional interests in human systems, social equity, and group dynamics and process.
+Joe brings experience in nonprofit leadership, human resources, and equity & inclusion to the OI team and has primary professional interests in human systems, social equity, and group dynamics.
 Joe received a bachelor’s degree in psychology from Humboldt State University and a master’s of public administration from Portland State University.
-He is currently working as the Director of Talent Acquisition and Organizational Development at Care Oregon and prior to that was the HR Director at Vancouver Clinic.
-Joe got his start working in nonprofit HR at Planned Parenthood.
+He is currently working as the Director of Talent & Culture at CareOregon.

 john Karp-Evans